-Record revenue from the federal government for the Summer Food Service Program or any other federal revenues for community services not specifically identified in the revenue code structure.
+Record revenue from the federal government for community services not specifically identified in the revenue code structure.

 See 6189 for this type of revenue received for federal grants through OSPI.
 See 6289 for this type of revenue received directly from the federal agency.